 On this ballot are issues of public health and education, the safety of our communities, and the future of our children.
 Additionally, individuals are stepping forward to serve the public and their communities.
 And those in positions of power have an opportunity to be measured by those they serve.
 You have the chance to say whether you feel like your representatives show up to work.
 And if their work is formed by their voters or well-funded interest groups.

 We know that democracy only works when the people participate.
 The stakes are too monumental to not participate.

 In Oregon, Democrats have worked tirelessly to make it easy to vote.
 We were the first in the nation to pass Vote by Mail.
 We created an automatic voter registration system, and passed a paid postage law.
 At every turn, we have strived to make access to the ballot simple and accessible, and your vote secure.

 A wealth of information is available at www.OregonVotes.gov/MyVote.
 You can check the status of your ballot, get contact information for your local elections official, and find your closest ballot drop location.
 It's also important to know your deadlines.
 Oct.
 27 was the last day to submit your ballot by mail, and Nov.
 3 by 8 p.m. is the last day to drop your ballot at an official drop box.
 I always recommend voting early so you know your ballot is received, accepted and counted.

 Join me and vote by Nov.
 3. Do not miss this opportunity.
 Our future is at stake.

-Rob Wagner is majority leader for the Oregon Senate.
-He has represented Senate District 19, which includes Lake Oswego, West Linn, Tualatin, Southwest Portland, Rivergrove and Durham, since 2018.
-A Democrat, he lives in Lake Oswego.
+Rob Wagner is the Oregon Senate Majority Leader and represents District 19, which includes Lake Oswego, West Linn, Tualatin, southwest Portland, Rivergrove and Durham.

 You count on us to stay informed and we depend on you to fund our efforts.
 Quality local journalism takes time and money.
 Please support us to protect the future of community journalism.